jax-ml/jax-ai-stack/docs/digits_vae.md

 +++ {"id": "47OmRSTR1dJU"}

-# Debugging in JAX: a Variational autoencoder (VAE) model
+# Variational autoencoder (VAE) and debugging in JAX

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/jax-ml/jax-ai-stack/blob/main/docs/digits_vae.ipynb)

-In [Getting started with JAX](https://jax-ai-stack.readthedocs.io/en/latest/getting_started_with_jax_for_AI.html) we built a simple neural network for classification of handwritten digits, and covered some of the key features of JAX, including its NumPy-style interface in the `jax.numpy`, as well as its transformations for JIT compilation with `jax.jit`, automatic vectorization with `jax.vmap`, and automatic differentiation with `jax.grad`.
+This tutorial explores a simplified version of a generative model called [Variational Autoencoder (VAE)](https://en.wikipedia.org/wiki/Variational_autoencoder) with [scikit-learn `digits`](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html) dataset, and expands on what we learned in [Getting started with JAX](https://jax-ai-stack.readthedocs.io/en/latest/getting_started_with_jax_for_AI.html).
+Along the way, you'll learn more about how JAX's [JIT compilation](https://jax.readthedocs.io/en/latest/jit-compilation.html#jit-compilation) (`jax.jit`) actually works, and what this means for [debugging](https://jax.readthedocs.io/en/latest/debugging/index.html) [JAX programs](https://jax.readthedocs.io/en/latest/debugging.html), as we learn how to identify what can go wrong during model training.

-This tutorial will explore a slightly more involved model: a simplified version of a [Variational Autoencoder (VAE)](https://en.wikipedia.org/wiki/Variational_autoencoder) trained on the same simple digits data.
-Along the way, we'll learn a bit more about how JAX's JIT compilation actually works, and what this means for debugging JAX programs.
+If you are new to JAX for AI, check out the [first tutorial](https://jax-ai-stack.readthedocs.io/en/latest/getting_started_with_jax_for_AI.html), which explains how to build a simple neural netwwork with Flax and Optax, and JAX's key features, including the NumPy-style interface with `jax.numpy`, JAX transformations for JIT compilation with `jax.jit`, automatic vectorization with `jax.vmap`, and automatic differentiation with `jax.grad`.

 +++ {"id": "k19povzxp7hS"}

-## Loading the digits
+## Loading the data

-As before, we'll use the small, self-contained [scikit-learn digits dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html) for ease of experimentation:
+As [before](https://jax-ai-stack.readthedocs.io/en/latest/getting_started_with_jax_for_AI.html), this example uses the well-known, small and self-contained [scikit-learn `digits`](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html) dataset:

 ```{code-cell}
 :id: aIwDAfS6PtFh